greenelab/generic-expression-patterns/README.md

 **How to run notebooks from generic-expression-patterns**

-*Operating Systems:* Mac OS, Linux
+*Operating Systems:* Mac OS, Linux (Note: bioconda libraries not available in Windows)

 In order to run this simulation on your own gene expression data the following steps should be performed: